La Poste Logo

 La Poste Logo 2018-present

-The current logo is almost the same as the previous version.
+The current logo is almost identical to the previous version.
 The differences relate only to the lack of three-dimensionality, gloss, and shadows.
 Also, there is a distinct gradient from dark yellow to light.
 The font of the inscription has also been changed.

 Font and Colors